iganna/pannagram/tests/README.md

 # Testing Pannagram

 Currently only some functions from `utils/utils.R` are covered with tests.
-The core testing package `testthat` was not added to `environment.sh`, so in order to run existing tests you should:
+The core testing package `testthat` was not added to `environment.yml`, so in order to run existing tests you should:

 1. Activate the pannagram environment as explained in [root README](../README.md#recreating-working-environment)
 2. Manually add `testthat` package to it: